mindee/mindee-api-java/docs/java-getting-started.md

 ```

-Each inference specific class will have its own specific attributes, which correspond to the various fields extracted from the document.
+Each inference specific class will have its own specific attributes, these correspond to the various fields extracted from the document.

 #### Page Level Prediction
-The `pagesPrediction` attribute is a list of `prediction` object, often of the same class as the [`documentPrediction` attribute](#document-level-prediction).
+The `pagesPrediction` attribute is a list of `prediction` objects, often of the same class as the [`documentPrediction` attribute](#document-level-prediction).
-But sometimes, it could have a different class which will extends the `documentPrediction` class.
+But sometimes, it could have a different class which would extend the `documentPrediction` class.

 Each page element contains the data extracted for a particular page of the document.